Void Vanguard logo 100x100Void Vanguard

 Mechanism

-"The IGA platform auto-generates quarterly review campaigns scoped to the authoritative HR feed.
+"SailPoint IdentityNow auto-generates quarterly review campaigns scoped to the authoritative HR feed.
 Campaigns route to the manager of record.
 Non-responses escalate to the manager's supervisor at day 10.
 Uncertified entitlements auto-revoke at day 15.
-Completion evidence logs to the governance repository with timestamps, decisions, and escalation records."
+Completion evidence logs to the governance repository with reviewer identity, timestamps, decisions, and escalation records."

 That is a mechanism.
-It is designed.
-It is repeatable.
-It produces predictable outcomes regardless of whether any individual manager is disciplined or forgetful.
-And it generates its own evidence as a byproduct of operation not because someone remembered to update a spreadsheet afterward.
+Designed.
+Repeatable.
+It produces the outcome regardless of whether any individual manager is disciplined, distracted, out on vacation, or simply too buried in quarter-close to remember the campaign is open.
+It generates its own evidence as a byproduct of operation, not because someone remembered to update a spreadsheet afterward.

 When the Mechanism Layer Is Missing